cairis-platform/cairis/docs/grl.rst

 .. figure:: crGrl.jpg
    :alt: Associating GRL with characteristic reference

-- Enter a synopsis for the ground, warrrant, or rebuttal reference tat expresses the reference in intentional terms.
+- Enter a synopsis that expresses the ground, warrrant, or rebuttal reference in intentional terms.

 - Select the GRL element type for this synopsis this can be either a goal or software.